Modula VLM Technology supports key facets of Aerospace & Defense operations

 To accomplish this overall set of tasks, the adoption of common methodologies is fundamental and so is the use of robust and advanced technologies, as enablers of new levels of performance and efficiency.

-Modula automated vertical storage solutions can help OEMs and their suppliers in several key activities, throughout the course of the product and process development collaboration.
+Modula automated vertical storage solutions can help OEMs and their suppliers in several key activities throughout the product and process development collaboration:

 - Prototype components at various stages of development and proven reliability;

 - Component approved samples

 All these materials may belong to different projects, or to different phases of a big project.
 They must be kept isolated, protected, and easily accessible.
 The VLM technology allows to store them in the same vertical warehouse, but logically mapped and separated, dematerializing the management of their physical availability.
 The operator digitally interacts with the company information systems and the VLM brings in front of her or him the tray that can accept the part to store or contains the component to pick.
 All picking and replenishment operations are monitored and documented to offer full traceability of the orders and monitor stock levels in real-time.